luwismigel/delacruz.sol/README.md

     }

 }

-4. Comppile and run the project
+4. Compile and run the project

 5.Deploy the project

 Note: If 0.8.26 version is having issues for you, try using other versions.